pyload/pyload-plugins/README.md

  - NO government website or service.
  - NO illegal website or service *(in the country where its servers are located)*.
  - NO pedopornography website or service.
- - NO private website or service.
+ - NO private access website or service.
  - NO racist website or service.
  - NO warez website or service.
  - NO weapon website or service.